Exact Dynamical Correlations of Hard-Core Anyons in One-Dimensional Lattices: Introduction

 The knowledge of such dynamical quantities have pivotal importance in characterizing the dynamical properties of the quantum system.
 Specifically, the Green's function and its spectral function allow to compute the signal of angle-resolved photoemission spectroscopy or momentum-resolved stimulated Raman spectroscopy, which have been performed in cold atom platforms \cite{Damascelli_2004,nature454-744,PhysRevLett.120.060404,PhysRevB.97.125117}.
 The OTOC has emerged as a diagnostic tool for chaos and information scrambling in quantum many-body systems \cite{PhysRevLett.115.131603, JHEP2016-1,JHEP2016-106, JHEP2016-129, JHEP2017-65, PhysRevLett.121.250404,PhysRevLett.126.030601,PhysRevA.103.062214}.
 It has also been applied to study a variety of many-body phenomena, ranging from quantum phase transitions \cite{PhysRevLett.123.140602} to many-body localization \cite{AdP529-1600318,AdP529-1600332,FAN2017707,PhysRevB.95.054201,PhysRevB.95.060201}.
-One method of computing the Green's function of HCAs is to express it as a Fredholm determinant \cite{Zvonarev_2009,Pu_2008b}.
-However, this method is restricted to uniform systems and is difficult to include arbitrary confining potential.
-In a recent Letter \cite{PhysRevLett.126.065301}, a general method has been developed to calculate the exact spectral function of 1D hard-core bosons for any type of confining potential.
-This method uses the many-body wavefunction and it's challenging to make extensions to finite temperatures or HCAs with arbitrary statistical angle.
+One method of computing the Green's function of HCAs is to express it as a Fredholm determinant \cite{Zvonarev_2009,Pu_2008b,2110.06860}.
+However, this method is restricted to uniform systems and is difficult to be extended to arbitrary confining potential.
+In a recent Letter \cite{PhysRevLett.126.065301}, a general method has been developed to calculate the exact spectral function of 1D hard-core bosons for any type of confining potential, which makes use of the many-body wavefunction.
+However, it's challenging to extend it to finite temperatures or HCAs with arbitrary statistical angle.